LucasLarese/regime-filtered-momentum/README.md

 The results suggest that the regime optimized strategy improves the performance by reducing exposure during periods where the market is unfavorable.

+## Comparison with Buying and Holding SPY

+While the regime filtered strategy improves substantially upon the baseline momentum strategy, buying and holding SPY seems to remain a strong benchmark.

+This can be expected given the strong long-term upward trend of the US equity market over the period sampled in this project (2005-present).
+The baseline momentum strategy frequently exits the market during short term pullbacks, which can cause it to miss portions of sustained bull markets.

+However, the regime filtered strategy demonstrates meaningful improvements in comparison to the baseline momentum strategy with a higher annalized return, higher Sharpe ratio and lower volatility.
+This signals that the regime filter improves the quality of the momentum signal by reducing exposure during unfavorable market trends while still investing during strong market trends.

 ## Threshold Sensitivity

 The probabilistic threshold was tested across multiple values: 0.5, 0.6, 0.7, 0.8